Woman who posed as baby photographer charged with assault and attempted kidnapping after drugging a mother and planning to steal her child, prosecutors say

 A Washington woman is facing second degree assault and attempted kidnapping charges after prosecutors say she posed as a newborn photographer and drugged a mother in order to steal her baby.

-Juliette Leilani Parker pleaded not guilty to both charges Tuesday during a hearing.
+Juliette Leilani Parker -- a former Colorado Springs mayoral candidate -- pleaded not guilty to both charges Tuesday during a hearing.

 CNN has reached out to Parker's attorney Ephraim W. Benjamin, but has not heard back.